What Is PVC Roofing: Membrane Solutions for Flat Roofs

 Seams are where most flat roofs eventually fail.
 With PVC, installers use hot-air welding guns to fuse the sheets together at temperatures around 900 degrees F. This creates a bond that's actually stronger than the membrane itself, unlike glued seams that can peel apart over time.

-Chemical and fire resistance
+Chemical and Fire Resistance

 PVC naturally resists oils, grease, and chemicals that would break down other roofing materials.
 If you have rooftop HVAC equipment that might leak refrigerant, or if your home is near a restaurant with kitchen exhaust, PVC handles that exposure without degrading.